 This one is as easy as it gets!
 Simply drain and store your unused hoses during cooler months to save yourself from having to buy new ones sooner than you should need to!

-If you have any fall maintenance tips of your own, we’d love to hear them!
+If you have any fall tips of your own that we can add to this maintenance guide, we’d love to hear them!
 Additionally, if we can help connect you with a service provider to help with any of the above tasks, simply fill out the form below and we’ll be in touch!